CoMMALab/DiffVineSimPy/README.md

 ## Run

+To see the simulation rollout with some default params and scene, run this.
+It's mainly for debugging changes in the sim itself
 ```bash
 python -m sim.main
 ```

 To do fitting, run: (It uses the test rollouts in `sim_results`, but the full dataset of 500 (1.3G) rollouts need to be uploaded somewhere)
 ```bash